martin-hughes/azalea_libc/Porting Status.md

 incomplete | string.h | Ported but not fully tested
-not started | tgmath.h | Probably not too much work not started | threads.h | Plenty of work, although largely I think it's a case of swapping syscalls - and extending the Azalea calls that are available. not started | time.h | Requires quite a lot of work on the kernel not started | uchar.h | Looks like not too much work. not started | wchar.h | Could be quite a lot of work. not started | wctype.h | Oughtn't be too bad.
+not started | tgmath.h | Probably not too much work not started | threads.h | Plenty of work, although largely I think it's a case of swapping syscalls - and extending the Azalea calls that are available. incomplete | time.h | Most functions work, but sleeping does not, not does setting timers.
+Other minor omissions too. not started | uchar.h | Looks like not too much work. not started | wchar.h | Could be quite a lot of work. not started | wctype.h | Oughtn't be too bad.